-Figure 4.4: Toilet training
+Figure 4.4: Toilet training.

 Some children experience elimination disorders that may require intervention by the child's pediatrician or a trained mental health practitioner.
-Elimination disorders include: enuresis, or the repeated voiding of urine into bed or clothes (involuntary or intentional) and encopresis, the repeated passage of feces into inappropriate places (involuntary or intentional) (American Psychiatric Association, 2013).
-The prevalence of enuresis is 5-10 percent for 5-year-olds, 3-5 percent for 10-year-olds and approximately 1 percent for those fifteen or older.
-Around 1 percent of 5-year-olds have encopresis, and it is more common in males than females.
+Elimination disorders include: Enuresis, or the repeated voiding of urine into bed or clothes (involuntary or intentional) and Encopresis, the repeated passage of feces into inappropriate places (involuntary or intentional) (American Psychiatric Association, 2013).
+The prevalence of enuresis is 5%-10% for 5 year-olds, 3%-5% for 10 year-olds and approximately 1% for those 15 years of age or older.
+Around 1% of 5 year-olds have encopresis, and it is more common in males than females.

-Media Attributions

 • Figure 4.4: Toilet training. © drcorneilus is licensed under a CC BY (Attribution) license

-About the authors

-Martha Lally

-Suzanne Valentine-French

-Dinesh Ramoo
+Toilet Training by Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.

+50. Sleep

-Toilet Training Copyright © 2022 by Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
-50 Sleep Martha Lally; Suzanne Valentine-French; and Dinesh Ramoo During early childhood, there is wide variation in the number of hours of sleep recommended per day.
-For example, 2-year-olds may still need 15-16 hours per day, while 6-year-olds may only need 7-8 hours.
+During early childhood, there is wide variation in the number of hours of hours of sleep recommended per day.
+For example, two year-olds may still need 15-16 hours per day, while a six year-old may only need 7-8 hours.
 The National Sleep Foundation's 2015 recommendations based on age are listed in Figure 4.5.

-Figure 4.5: National Sleep Foundation's sleep duration recommendations According to Tremblay et al. (2016), children aged five to thirteen need a recommended 9-11 hours of sleep per night, and teens aged fourteen to seventeen need 8-10 hours per night.
+Figure 4.5: National Sleep Foundation's sleep duration recommendations.

+According to Tremblay et al. (2016), children need a recommended 9-11 hours of sleep/night (ages 5-13 years old), and 8-10 hours of sleep/night (14-17 years old).
 However, recent evidence suggests that one in four children are not getting enough sleep.
-Carson et al. (2016) report that hyperactivity in 17.2 percent, stress in 21.5 percent, and poor mental health in 11.2 percent of children who get insufficient sleep.
-Therefore, a good night's sleep is essential for physical wellbeing, emotional wellbeing, and overall quality of life.
+Carson et al. (2016) report that hyperactivity in 17.2%, stress in 21.5% and poor mental health in 11.2% of children who get insufficient sleep.
+Therefore, a good night's sleep is essential for physical wellbeing, emotional wellbeing as well as overall quality of life.

-About the authors

-Martha Lally

-Suzanne Valentine-French

-Dinesh Ramoo